J-Romanowicz/rsschool-cv/cv.md

 ## About me:

 I am 30 years old, I worked in different fields, but interest in them quickly faded away, since my school days I was interested in new technologies, their application in practice, I did various projects on arduino, I assembled a 3D printer and a cnc router.
-Recently I decided to change something in my life and in my free time I started learning programming web programming
+Recently I decided to change something in my life and in my free time I started learning programming web programming.

 ## Skills: